medusajs/workflow-examples/erp-to-wms/README.md

 ## How it works?

 ### High-level overview

-The Workflow in this project simulates a Purchase Order flow between an ERP (Enterprise Resource Planning) system and a WMS (Warehouse Management System):

 - A Purchase Order is created in the ERP
 - Medusa receives a webhook event from the ERP